Audio/MIDI multitrack recording software

 .MID files can be saved as .MPT files and vice versa.

-A MIDI file can contain more than one stream ('track' in MIDI terms, but renamed to avoid confusion).
-MultitrackStudio supports using multiple streams, although we don't recommend it.
+A MIDI file can contain more than one stream (called a "track" in MIDI terminology, but renamed here to avoid confusion).
+MultitrackStudio supports using multiple streams in a track, although this is not recommended.

-MultitrackStudio does not support patch changes in a stream.
-If a program change or bank change is encountered in a file that is being opened a new stream will be created.
-Furthermore MultitrackStudio streams can only send messages to one MIDI channel (it uses the channel the program change is sent to).
-So if a stream in your file sends messages to more than one MIDI channel (which is bad practice anyway) the file won't load as intended.
+MultitrackStudio does not support patch changes within a stream.
+If a program change or bank change is encountered while opening a file, a new stream will be created.
+Furthermore, MultitrackStudio streams can only send messages to one MIDI channel (using the channel the program change was sent to).
+So if a stream in your file sends messages to more than one MIDI channel (which is bad practice anyway), the file may not load as intended.

 MIDI 2.0

-.midi2 files can't be opened in a track directly.
-If you import one it will be converted to a .mid file.
-Exporting to .midi2 currently isn't supported.
+.midi2 files can't be opened directly in a track.
+If you import one, it will be converted to a .mid file.
+The MIDI 2.0 information is retained (see below).
+Exporting to .midi2 is available in the MIDI Export window and in track editors.

 Under the hood

 MultitrackStudio stores MIDI 2.0 per-note controls in MIDI 1.0 files as NRPN values.
-Any software other than MultitrackStudio won't recognize the per note control values in exported MIDI files, but it will load the files regardless.
+Any software other than MultitrackStudio won't recognize the per-note control values in exported MIDI files, but it will still load the files.

-The higher MIDI 2.0 resolutions (16 bits for velocity, 32 bits for controllers etc.) are preserved in .mid files used in tracks too, again using NRPN parameters.
-The high resolutions do not appear in exported MIDI files, unlike per-note controls
+The higher MIDI 2.0 resolutions (16 bits for velocity, 32 bits for controllers, etc.) are preserved in .mid files used in tracks as well, again using NRPN parameters.
+The high resolutions do not appear in exported .MID files, unlike per-note controls.